A company reporting structure sets out an organization’s authority flow, detailing how duties, responsibilities, and supervision are divided.

 - Centralization, i.e., who makes decisions?

-A company reporting structure can be simple and self-evident.
+A company reporting structure can be simple.
 For example, in a small business with two or three employees, it is likely that everyone reports to the owner.
 But reporting structures are especially important to larger companies that require clearly defined lines of authority and standardized procedures.

 Company reporting structures can be: